RocketChat/Rocket.Chat.Java.SDK/docs/ROCKETCHAT_ROOM_DOC.md

 **17. subscriptions for starred, snipetted, mentioned and file messages**

+- These are all room specific subscriptions and data returned is stored in memory db.
 - It is used for getting individual set of messages from all messages.
 - This individual set contains starred messages, pinned messages, snipetty messages, mentioned and file messages.
 - Subscription allows to get those messages as well as observer for the change of messages.